Azure/azure-quickstart-templates/301-jenkins-k8s-blue-green/README.md

 1. Click the **Deploy to Azure** button from above, this will lead you to the ARM provision page.
 1. Fill in the parameters, agree to the terms & conditions and click Purchase.
 It takes about 20 minutes for the provision process to complete.
-Once the deployment is complete, the resource group contains all resources for the Jenkins master and the ACS Kubernetes cluster:
+Once the deployment is complete, the resource group contains all resources for the Jenkins master and the AKS cluster:

    ![Resource List](img/resource-list.png)

 1. Check in the resource group, then then click `Deployments` to find the latest deployment with the name `Microsoft.Template`, the following details will be displayed in the *Outputs* section:
-   * `ADMINUSERNAME`: The Admin username for the Jenkins master VM and the ACS master VM, which is the one you filled in the provision page
+   * `ADMINUSERNAME`: The Admin username for the Jenkins master VM, which is the one you filled in the provision page
    * `DEVOPSVMFQDN`: The host name of the Jenkins master VM
    * `JENKINSURL`: The Jenkins URL
    * `SSH`: The SSH command to create a tunnel through which you can login and manage the Jenkins instance securely
    * `KUBERNETESMASTERFQDN`: The host name of the ACS Kubernetes master node
-   * `KUBERNETESMASTERSSH`: The SSH command to login to the ACS Kubernetes master node
 1. Run the command listed in the `SSH` box.
 Check the Jenkins admin password by running the following command in the SSH session: